Woman Times Seven

-Woman Times Seven (Sette volte donna) is a 1967 sex comedy anthology film directed by Vittorio De Sica.
-It consists of seven segments, all starring Shirley MacLaine, most of which deal with aspects of adultery.
+Woman Times Seven (Sette volte donna) is a 1967 sex comedy anthology film directed by Vittorio De Sica from a screenplay by Cesare Zavattini.
+It consists of seven segments, all starring Shirley MacLaine and set in Paris, most of which deal with aspects of adultery.

 Plot

 Paulette (Funeral Procession)

 Leading a walking funeral procession behind the hearse containing her late husband's coffin, young widow Paulette slowly overcomes her grief when propositioned by her family doctor, the charming Jean.

 Maria Teresa (Amateur Night)

 Returning home from Italy a day earlier than planned, Maria Teresa is furious to find her husband Giorgio in bed with her best friend.
 Out of revenge, she vows to have sex with the first man she meets and storms out.
 She encounters a group of prostitutes in the Bois de Boulogne who try to help her achieve her goal, but as she loses her nerve, one of the prostitutes has her pimp, Didi, drive Maria Teresa home.
 On their arrival, Giorgio insults Didi, who responds by punching him in the face, and Marie Teresa rushes to Giorgio's aid.